UKHomeOffice/engineering-guidance-and-standards/docs/patterns/securing-application-logging.md

 ## Considerations

+### Consider how information can combine to form PII

+Examples of PII include:
+* Passport number, Issuing Country, Expiry Dates
+* BRP/C number, Date of Birth

+With the examples above, the information by themselves do not mean very much, after all a BRP/C number is just a "random" sequence of characters; but in combination with the date of birth it can be used to uniquely identify an individual.

+If you are unsure what is person identifiable information, consult with your security specialists.

+Information and data sets that contain sensitive information should not be output to logs regardless of log level.

 ### Consider whether logging statements are necessary
 Sometimes logging is used for fast-feedback loops when prototyping application functionality, but eventually become redundant, or the application they provide does not provide additional operational or debugging value for an operator searching through logs.